Adam Jaamour

 My Expertise

-I am an Applied Data Scientist at causaLens aiming to revolutionise the world of AI by stepping away from traditional "Correlation" Machine Learning and focusing on the future: causal AI.
+I am a Senior Applied Data Scientist at causaLens aiming to revolutionise the world of AI by stepping away from traditional "Correlation" Machine Learning and focusing on the future: causal AI.
 Previously, I worked as a Data Scientist developing Machine Learning models for credit decisioning at NewDay.
 I completed my Master's in Artificial Intelligence from the University of St Andrews, during which I earned the all-time top grade in the Machine Learning module with a 99% average and graduated with the Dean’s List Award.
 Before my Master’s, I graduated from the University of Bath with a First-Class Honours degree in Computer Science, which included a 13-month placement as a software engineer in the fast-paced world of Formula 1 with the Scuderia Toro Rosso team.

 My goal is to combine the practical, theoretical and mathematical knowledge that the fields of machine learning and data science entail in order to develop meaningful and efficient solutions with direct contributions to real-life problems and to society.
 As both a data scientist, I truly enjoy digging deep into the data I work with to truly understand and build the best model possible that can be used in real-life scenarios.
 As a software engineer, I truly enjoy fully automated pipelines covered by extensive test suites, well version-controlled and documented code, analysing the data I'm working with, developing code using state-of-the art tools and always learning more by exploring different project.